 an ubiquitous protein kinase of the CK1 family.
 Enriched at the centrosomes in interphase and at the spindle during mitosis.
 May play a role in cell cycle progression.
 Two splice variant isoforms have been described.
 Note: This description may include information from UniProtKB.

-Cellular Component: Golgi apparatus; centrosome; perinuclear region of cytoplasm; spindle microtubule; plasma membrane; spindle; cytosol; nucleus
+Cellular Component: Golgi apparatus; centrosome; spindle microtubule; perinuclear region of cytoplasm; cytoplasm; plasma membrane; spindle; nucleus; cytosol

-Molecular Function: protein serine/threonine kinase activity; protein binding; tau-protein kinase activity; ATP binding; protein kinase activity
+Molecular Function: protein serine/threonine kinase activity; protein binding; tau-protein kinase activity; phosphoprotein binding; glycoprotein binding; peptide binding; ATP binding; protein kinase activity

 Biological Process: Wnt receptor signaling pathway; organelle organization and biogenesis; endocytosis; spindle assembly; signal transduction; microtubule nucleation; regulation of circadian rhythm; DNA repair; protein amino acid phosphorylation; regulation of cell shape; peptidyl-serine phosphorylation; sensory cilium biogenesis; protein localization in Golgi apparatus; positive regulation of proteasomal ubiquitin-dependent protein catabolic process; circadian regulation of gene expression; positive regulation of protein amino acid phosphorylation; mitotic cell cycle; G2/M transition of mitotic cell cycle; Golgi organization and biogenesis

 LTP: The number of records in which this modification site was determined using site-specific methods.
 SS methods include amino acid sequencing, site-directed mutagenesis, modification site-specific antibodies, specific MS strategies, etc.